 For the taste, it has a very strong botanical flavor, think bold herbs.
 Too much could end up tasting a bit medicinal.

-This Chartreuse drink is very easy to make and very festive looking because of it's green color.
+This Chartreuse drink is very easy to make and very festive looking because of its green color.
 It is great for the holidays or just to make when it's you and a friend chatting about the day.

 - Green Chartreuse liquor.
 You can also use yellow Chartreuse liquor if that is what you have.

-- Gin liquor (your favorite brand)
+- Gin (your favorite brand)

 - If you like lemon drops or margaritas, you will love this because it has that same citrus punch from the limes but with a bit more sophistication.